kayr/xform-markup-editor/README.md

  - If you are designing forms for OpenXData you can select the *Emulate OXD to ODK* preference to convert OXD Xpath to ODK. e.g `$multiselect_qn = 'option'` is converted to `selected($multiselect_qn,'option')`
  - Multiline Questions which make it easier to write markdown spanning multiple lines
+ - Support for appearance
+ - Support for form styles

 ### Instructions